Where some genetic testing companies require patients to go elsewhere for diagnostic testing, Integrated Genetics offers continuity of care

-With a wide range of diagnostic tests—including chromosome analysis, fluorescence in situ hybridization (FISH), or SNP microarray on multiple sample types including, amniotic fluid, chorionic villi, POC samples, blood, buccal and saliva samples—we deliver insights for every stage: fetal, pediatric, and adult.
+With a wide range of diagnostic tests—including chromosome analysis, fluorescence in situ hybridization (FISH), or SNP microarray on multiple sample types including, amniotic fluid, chorionic villi, POC samples, blood, and buccal samples—we deliver insights for every stage: fetal, pediatric, and adult.

-Integrated Genetics SNP microarray has applications for pediatric (cord blood, peripheral blood, and buccal swab), prenatal (amniocytes or chorionic villi), and POC sample types.
+Integrated Genetics SNP microarray has applications for pediatric (cord blood, peripheral blood, and buccal swab), prenatal (amniotic fluid and chorionic villus), and POC (fresh tissue and formalin-fixed paraffin-embedded) sample types.

 Chromosome analysis (amniocentesis/CVS)